bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

 ![chart](/assets/images/duckdb_numba_udfs/all.svg)

-And here are the raw values for reference:
+Here are the raw values for reference:

 ```python
 entries = {